EliasAllan/Coolest-Note-Taker/README.md

 Click get started to start, enter note title and note text then hit the save button on the top right of the screen

 ## Contributing
 E-mail me if you want to contribute.
-My email will be in the contact me section
+My email will be in the questions section

 ## Tests
 no tests were written for this application